 You are given a 2^n by 2^n square grid with a central square removed.
 (A central square is one that touches the center of the grid.)
-You want to tile the remaining squares with 2 by 1 L-shaped tiles.
+You want to tile the remaining squares with L-shaped tiles (each tile occupies 3 squares).
 Can it always be done?
 Here is an example with n = 2: